-In both human beings and the cosmos, there is a universal sound vibration that can be heard in the subtle breath.
-Ajapa Japa meditation enables you to tune into this sound vibration and to recognize the intrinsic connection between your individual self and the cosmos as a whole.
+In both human beings and the cosmos, there is a universal sound vibration, a powerful mantra that can be heard in the subtle breath that arises from the spiritual dimensions of your being.
+In the ancient yogic texts, this mantra is the song of the soul singing you into existence.
+Ajapa Japa meditation enables you to tune into this most powerful mantra resonating at the very heart of your being.
+As you tune into the sound, you cognize the intrinsic connection between your individual self, your universal self, and the cosmos as a whole.

-Ajapa Japa liberates the energy trapped in destructive and neurotic mental and emotional patterns – increasing wellbeing and inner peace.
+Before this exalted spiritual realization, Ajapa Japa heals the mind and liberates the energy trapped in destructive and neurotic mental and emotional patterns – increasing well-being and inner peace.

-To find out more about how to apply Ajapa Japa meditation for healing – go to the online course Ajapa Japa – Stage 1: Healing the mind (coming in September 2015)
+To learn more about how to apply Ajapa Japa meditation for healing – go to the online course Ajapa Japa – Stage 1: Healing the Mind.

 01 Talk on Ajapa Japa